ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 #### 👍 Pros

 - It’s useful and works for multi-user apps with small amounts of ephemeral data transmitted in real-time.
-- Even though js-ipfs with WebRTC requires a centralized signaling server, it enables direct browser-to-browser communication.
+- Even though js-ipfs with WebRTC requires a centralized signaling server and is not the [ideal long-term solution](https://github.com/libp2p/js-libp2p/issues/385), it enables direct browser-to-browser communication.

 #### 👎 Cons